gLevaa/moonlight-admin/README.md

 // Create the WebClient object
 WebClient client = new WebClient();

-// These are hear if you want event handlers for these things, comment out or delete if not client.DownloadFileCompleted += new AsyncCompletedEventHandler(client_DownloadFileCompleted);
+// These are here if you want event handlers for these things, comment out or delete if not client.DownloadFileCompleted += new AsyncCompletedEventHandler(client_DownloadFileCompleted);
 client.DownloadProgressChanged += new DownloadProgressChangedEventHandler(ProgressChanged);